adamfaulkner/adamfaulkner.github.io/serialization_from_nodejs.md

 ## Optimizations

-At the beginning of these tests, the results were radically different:
+At the beginning of these tests, the results were radically different from the eventual optimized versions:
 <div id="preOptimizationComparisons">
 <div class="chart-container">
 <canvas id="preOptimizationChart"></canvas>